m3r1v3-archive/PressOneMillionTimes/README.md

 <div>
     <h2>More Information</h2>
     <p>
-        More information you can find on <a href="https://merive.herokuapp.com/P1MT/">Press1MTimes Website</a>.
+        More information you can find on <a href="https://merive.vercel.app/pressonemilliontimes">PressOneMillionTimes Website</a>.
-        There you can find Press1MTimes APK file.
+        There you can find PressOneMillionTimes APK file.
     </p>
 </div>